Dschuli/yamlBash/README.md

 **yamlBash.sh**

 Bash script to replace a value of a key:value pair in a yaml file while keeping original structure and comments.

 (Nested) Key elements should separated by ":", e.g. Key0:Key1:Key2.
 Key elements are treated as regex, so can e.g. be specified like "St.*".
-This will pick up any
-	key starting with "St" and might lead to more than one line being altered.
+This will pick up any key starting with "St" and might lead to more than one line being changed.

-Currently only supports simple mappings/dictionaries, as e.g.
+Currently yamlBash.sh supports only chnages to mappings/dictionaries, as e.g.

     Key0:
       Key1: Null